 In fact, UVA was the first place in the world to use focused ultrasound exclusively to treat tremors.

 FDA-approved for essential tremor and uterine fibroids, focused ultrasound surgery may soon be used to treat epilepsy and brain tumors.
 The research and clinical trials continue.

 UVA is working to make the procedure available to eligible patients as soon as possible.

-If you are interested in focused ultrasound for essential tremor, it is important to note:
+If you're interested in focused ultrasound for essential tremor, it's important to note:

 - Currently, insurance plans do not cover this procedure.

 - Not everyone with essential tremor is eligible for focused ultrasound; eligibility requires evaluation.

 - We are not making appointments at this time, but we hope to have information about treatment availability soon.